• Skip to main content

 A vertical closeup image of a glass bowl filled with Black-Eyed Pea Salsa with a title text overlay graphic in black white and red

-Serve this Black-Eyed Pea Salsa on New Year's day and your year ahead will be filled with good luck, good health, and great taste!
+Serve this Black-Eyed Pea Salsa on New Year's Eve or New Year's Day and your year ahead will be filled with good luck, good health, and great taste!

 Here's wishing you a wonderful new year that is filled with love, laughter, good luck, and plenty of healthy eating, along with fun, physical activity.